Relativity in brief... or in detail..

-The naive interpretation--the reason why the situation is called a paradox--is to assume that the situation is competely symmetrical.
+The naive interpretation—the reason why the situation is called a paradox—is to assume that the situation is competely symmetrical.
 If that were the case, Jane's diagram would simply be a mirror image of Joe's.
-But the results of Special Relativity we derived were restricted to the relations between inertial frames of reference.
+But the results that we derived in Special Relativity were restricted to the relations between inertial frames of reference.
 In this regard, the situations of the twins are definitely not symmetrical.
 Joe is in one inertial frame throughout, but not Jane.
 (We discuss the partial symmetry below.)

 Are the space-time diagrams symmetrical?
 Parts of them are.
 The first three years of the diagrams for Joe's frame and Jane's departing frame are symmetrical: each twin sends three greetings but only receives one.
 The last year and a half of Joe's frame and Jane's returning frame are also symmetrical: each sends two greetings and receives four.
 But the diagrams are not symmetrical in between.
 Why not?

 Look at Jane's diagram.
 From Jane's point of view, immediately after she has fired her engines, she begins receiving Joe's greetings more frequently.
 This does not surprise her: she has gone from travelling away from the sender of the greetings and is now travelling towards him.

 Jane observes this change as soon as she turns around, which is for her the midpoint of her voyage.
 (She now receives blue shifted messages instead of red shifted ones.
 One could apply the same relativistic Doppler factor to the frequency of arrival of the messages.)
 Joe, on the other hand, doesn't start to receive messages at a higher frequency (blue shifted messages) until considerably after the midpoint between Jane's departure and arrival, simply because the effect of Jane's acceleration and changed reference frame takes a while to get to him: he doesn't see the high frequency arrival of messages until the arrival of the first message that Jane sends after she turns around.